Record-breaking £10,000 is raised at world's most extravagant treasure hunt

 The popular treasure hunt, taking place for the fourth time on Sunday 29th April, welcomed The Saturday’s star, Una Healy and rapper, Professor Green to help kick things off at 10am with a countdown outside Beards on The Promenade.
 The crowds then took off across the county to track down the 10 dazzling diamonds worth a whopping £2,500 each.

 Alex Rose, CEO of Beards, said: “We couldn’t be happier with how the event has gone.
 We’ve smashed last year’s total and are so thankful to all of the people who have taken part and raised funds for this fantastic charity.
-Thank you too to Professor Green and Una Healy for supporting us, as well as all the volunteers and helpers, without whom this event simply wouldn’t happen.”
+Thank you too to Professor Green and Una Healy for supporting us, as well as all the volunteers and helpers and seo cheltenham, without whom this event simply wouldn’t happen.”

 The round, brilliant cut diamonds were hidden in top secret locations across Cheltenham and Gloucester.
 Within the first hour, four diamonds were found, with the first being discovered in Hollywood Bowl in just 15 minutes.